English (ENG)

 ENG 223.
 Critical Reading: Film.
 3 Credit Hours.

 A foundational course in critical reading and writing about film.
-Students learn the terms and concepts used to analyze drama and receive guided practice as they read, discuss, and write about films from various cultures and historical periods.
+Students learn the terms and concepts used to analyze film and receive guided practice as they read, discuss, and write about films from various cultures and historical periods.
 Emphasis is on developing skills of textual analysis and on writing instruction and practice; students are also introduced to critical sources and learn how to incorporate them into their own writing about film.

 ENG 301.
 Advanced Grammar and Usage.
 3 Credit Hours.